 - 5.1 The Bank of New York Mellon (International) Limited is the Depositary of the Company and, for the avoidance of doubt, acts as the global custodian to the Company. - 5.2 The Depositary is a private company limited by shares incorporated in England and Wales on 9 August 1996.
-Its ultimate holding company is The Bank of New York Mellon Corporation, a public company incorporated in the United States. - 5.3 The registered office address is at 160 Queen Victoria Street, London, EC4V 4LA. - 5.4 The principal business activity of the Depositary is the provision of custodial, banking, and related financial services.
-The Depositary is authorised by the Prudential Regulation Authority and is dual regulated
+Its ultimate holding company is The Bank of New York Mellon Corporation, a public company incorporated in the United States. - 5.3 The registered office of the Depositary is at 160 Queen Victoria Street, London, EC4V 4LA. - 5.4 The principal business activity of the Depositary is the provision of custodial, banking and related financial services.
+The Depositary is authorised by the Prudential Regulation Authority and is dual-regulated by the FCA and the Prudential Regulation Authority.